 5. It’s Not Compatible With Newer Cameras

-If you use a camera that was released after November 2017, you won’t be able to use Lightroom 6.
+If you use a camera released after November 2017, you won’t be able to use Adobe Lightroom 6.
 This may or may not be good news for you.

 4. It Might Be a More Affordable Option for You

-Unlike Lightroom Classic CC, you don’t need to be tied to a subscription plan when you use Lightroom 6.
-Right now, it costs $149 and can be bought immediately.
-You won’t need to pay for any additional features after that.
+Unlike Lightroom Classic CC, you aren’t tied to a subscription or photography plan when you use Adobe Lightroom 6.
+Right now, it costs $149 to purchase immediately.
+You won’t need to pay for any more features after that.

-This isn’t necessarily a bad thing.
-Some photographers are willing to invest their money into the best and newest version of their favourite programs.
+This isn’t a bad thing if you can afford it.
+Some professional photographers are willing to invest their money for these adobe products.
+Especially into the best and newest version of their favorite programs.
 But it might not be the best option for you.

-I recommend going through the benefits of using Lightroom CC and seeing how it could (or could not) help you grow your business and improve as a photographer.
+I recommend going through the benefits of using Lightroom CC.
+You can see how it could (or could not) help you grow your business and improve as a photographer.

-If you subscribe to the cheapest plan, Lightroom CC, you’ll have to pay almost $120 every year.
-Lightroom 6, on the other hand, won’t have any annual fees.
+If you subscribe to the cheapest plan or buy Lightroom CC, you’ll have to pay almost $120 every year.
+Lightroom 6, but, won’t have any annual fees.